kanishka2010/Transfer-Service-API/README.md

 ## models.js
   - This section creates users as a representation of the users schema.
   - Users are defined as objects as opposed to a database.
+  - Users are pre-defined and can be manually added to this script

 # Conditions
  - The user-entered source account and destination accounts are verified against the existing accounts prior to the transaction
- - The account balance is ensured to always be above the entered transaction amount
+ - The source account balance is ensured to always be above the entered transaction amount

 # Testing